 Lastly, Savasana is a beautiful pose for release.
 Savasana is often practiced at the close of a yoga flow because it allows us an opportunity to rest and relish in the post-workout benefits.
 It’s also a great chance to fully surrender and let go of any tension that no longer serves you.

 Take Ujjayi Breaths

 Ujjayi pranayama, also known as “ocean breath”, is an effective way to calm your nerves and become present.
 If you’re feeling worried, or experiencing fast-paced thinking, use this breathwork.
 The convenience of this breath is excellent because you can do it seated in silence, while standing or walking.

 Directions: Begin by slowly inhaling through the nostrils.
 On the exhale, keep the mouth closed, bring the tongue to the back of the top teeth, and let the breath warm the throat.
 After repeating this five times, you should start to notice your energy and muscles relaxing.
+Focus on exhaling any negative energy you might be experiencing.
 Due to the heating effect of this breath, it is especially nourishing during the colder weather of Vata season.

 Chant for Release

 Chanting “Aum”, commonly spelled as, “Om”, is also a method to relax the mind and prepare us for release.

 Directions: Take an inhalation through the nostrils, open the mouth wide, and chant at least three times to feel the positive effects.
 Finish with ‘lion’s breath” by inhaling through the nostrils, and releasing a long sigh through the mouth to clear any remaining tension in the body.

 You may also want to repeat affirmations such as “I release that which no longer serves me” to encourage your commitment to letting go.